Sarkes Tarzian

-Sarkes Tarzian (October 5, 1900 – October 7, 1987) was an American engineer, inventor, and broadcaster, born ethnically Armenian in the Ottoman Empire.
+Sarkes Tarzian (Սարգիս Թարզեան, October 5, 1900 – October 7, 1987) was an American engineer, inventor, and broadcaster, born ethnically Armenian in the Ottoman Empire.
 He and his family immigrated to Philadelphia, Pennsylvania, United States in 1907, following their persecution by Ottoman Turks.
 "His father escaped to America from the Turkish massacres of Armenians, and got a job as a weaver."
 In 1918, he was the top high school graduate in the city of Philadelphia, earning him a four-year, all-expenses-paid college scholarship to the University of Pennsylvania where he received an undergraduate degree in 1924 and a graduate degree in 1927.
-Tarzian worked for the Atwater Kent company and then for RCA in Bloomington, Indiana.
+Tarzian worked for the Atwater Kent company and then for RCA in Bloomington, Indiana, before forming his own company in 1944.

 Background

-He founded the manufacturing company Sarkes Tarzian Enterprises in 1944, and was involved in early experiments in VHF audio broadcasting in 1946.
+Tarzian founded the manufacturing company Sarkes Tarzian Enterprises in 1944, and was involved in early experiments in VHF audio broadcasting in 1946.
 In May of that year, he began operating a 200-watt experimental AM station, W9XHZ, on 87.75 MHz in Bloomington.
 He used the station to provide programming to the local community, including Indiana University and Bloomington High School Football games, special events, and live band music from local high schools.
 Because standard AM radios could not tune to his station's high frequency, Tarzian modified a small number of sets himself and distributed them throughout the community.

 The Federal Communications Commission (FCC) had recently established the FM radio band on 88.1-107.9 MHz, but FM receivers were expensive purchases.
 After two years of successful operation of what he referred to as his "HIFAM" station, in 1948 Tarzian proposed that the FCC allocate a small high-frequency HIFAM broadcast band, saying that an affordable $5.95 converter could be added to existing AM radios to make them capable of receiving the HIFAM stations.
 (This idea was essentially a revival of the "Apex band", which had been discontinued in 1941.)

 Tarzian continued to operate his experimental station, which eventually became KS2XAP, until 1950, although by then its transmitting hours were greatly restricted, as the FCC required the station to remain off the air whenever nearby WFBM-TV in Indianapolis was broadcasting, because the TV station's audio transmitter used the same frequency as Tarzian's station.
 Moreover, after the station's final license expired on June 1, 1950, the FCC denied Tarzian any further renewals.

 In 1949 he started television station WTTV in Bloomington, which at various times under Sarkes Tarzian ownership operated as a DuMont, NBC and ABC affiliate and as an independent station.
-The station was sold by Tarzian to Teleco Corporation in 1978.
+The station was sold by Tarzian to Teleco Corporation in 1978; it is now owned by Nexstar Media Group.